pippinbarr/cart263-2019/slides/activity-music-box/activity-music-box.md

 ## 1. Start a project

-1. Download the [template p5 project](https://github.com/pippinbarr/cart263-2019/raw/master/templates/template-p5-project.zip) (We're just using p5 for funs, it could be written in jQuery just as easily.)
+1. Download the [template p5 project](https://github.com/pippinbarr/cart263-2019/raw/master/templates/template-p5-project.zip) (We're just using p5 for funs, it could be written in jQuery just as easily.
+But don't right now.)
 2. Download the [Pizzicato library](https://alemangui.github.io/pizzicato/), put it in your project, and include it in your `index.html`

 ---